JRKhoo/federated-learning/README.md

 The dataset contains roughly 100k hospital admission records (patient encounters) for diabetic patients collected across 130 US hospitals.
 Each row is an encounter with demographic, admission/discharge, diagnosis, lab test, procedure and medication fields (examples: race, gender, age, num_lab_procedures, number_inpatient, A1Cresult, medication fields).

 The primary target used in this project is the "readmitted" field, which indicates whether the patient was readmitted within 30 days ("<30"), after 30 days (">30"), or not readmitted ("NO").

+### Preprocessed Data
+Data has already been preprocessed according to the following logic. <br>

+The following fields have been dropped:
+- `encounter_id`: Unique identifier, no training value
+- `patient_nbr`: Unique identifier, no training value
+- `weight`: >50% Missing values
+- `A1Cresult`: >50% Missing values
+- `max_glu_serum`: >50% Missing values

+For entries with missing values, we chose to drop them instead of conducting imputation, as features with missing values tended to have a high percentage of such missing values, imputation would skew the results significantly.

 ### Preprocessing steps
 Navigate to the data directory, all data processing is done here.